-r E-Mail address then click on the Request Password button. v password shortly.
+) Please enter your E-Mail address then click on the Request Password button.
+You will receive a new password shortly.
 Use this new password to access the platform.

-Your E-Mai my_email_address@my_domain.com
+Your E-Mail my_email_address@my_domain.com

 REQUEST PASSWORD

 • step 2.
 You will receive an automated E-mail shortly.
 This automated message contains an activation link as described below: